top of page

 1. Command (⌘) + C / Command (⌘) + V – Copy and Paste

-Fundamental for any task, these shortcuts allow quick duplication and insertion of text, files, or images.
+These shortcuts are fundamental for any task.
+They allow quick duplication and insertion of text, files, or images.

 2. Command (⌘) + X / Command (⌘) + Z – Cut and Undo

-Efficiently move content or revert unintended actions, saving time during editing processes.
+Efficiently move content or revert unintended actions.
+This saves time during editing processes.

 3. Command (⌘) + A – Select All

-Selects all content in a document or window, facilitating bulk actions like formatting or deletion.
+Selects all content in a document or window.
+This makes bulk actions like formatting or deletion easier.

 4. Command (⌘) + Tab – Switch Between Open Applications